simbricks/simbricks/doc/user/howto.rst

 Add a Node or Application Config
 ********************************

-The classes :class:`~simbricks.orchestration.nodeconfig.NodeConfig` and :class:`~simbricks.orchestration.nodeconfig.AppConfig` are used to define the configuration of the individual host simulators or, more generally, nodes that should run in your experiment.
-:class:`~simbricks.orchestration.nodeconfig.NodeConfig` defines, for example, the networking configuration like IP address and subnet mask, how much system memory the node has, and which disk image to run.
-The latter can be used to, for example, run a specific version of the Linux kernel on a node.
-You can find more information on that in the :ref:`next section <sec-howto-custom_image>`.
-There is also an attribute to assign an instance of the class :class:`~simbricks.orchestration.nodeconfig.AppConfig`, which defines the concrete application to execute on the node.
+The configuration for a host and the commands to run for your workload are defined via a :ref:`sec-node_config` and :ref:`sec-app_config`.
+SimBricks already offers some concrete implementations in the module :mod:`simbricks.orchestration.nodeconfig`.
+If they don't fit your use-case, you need to implement your own by overwriting the pre-defined member functions.

-You can find predefined classes in the module :mod:`simbricks.orchestration.nodeconfig`, however, if they don't fit your use-case, you can easily create your own class.
-The typical use-case is that you want to use a pre-defined node configuration but run your own application.
-The easiest way is to create a class for that directly in your experiment module, which inherits from :class:`~simbricks.orchestration.nodeconfig.AppConfig` and overrides the methods of interest, most notably :meth:`~simbricks.orchestration.nodeconfig.AppConfig.run_cmds`, which defines the command to execute for your application.
-For further information take a look at the module :mod:`simbricks.orchestration.nodeconfig`.
+When using one of our pre-defined node configs, you probably need to provide your own app config to run the workload you have in mind.
+The easiest way is to create a child class for that directly in your experiment module, and override the methods of interest, most notably :meth:`~simbricks.orchestration.nodeconfig.AppConfig.run_cmds`, which defines the command that is executed to run your application.
+Further information can be found in the module :mod:`simbricks.orchestration.nodeconfig`.

 .. _sec-howto-custom_image: